-Although they are not as widely utilized as the beaches of southeast Florida, the beaches of northwest Florida provide excellent habitat for nesting sea turtles.
+The beaches of northwest Florida provide excellent habitat for nesting sea turtles,.
 The barrier island beaches in the Apalachicola area support some of the densest concentrations of nesting loggerhead sea turtles in northwest Florida.
 The loggerhead is the most common turtle to nest in this area.
 There have been occasional reports of green sea turtles nesting on northwest Florida beaches and even rarer occurrences of leatherback nests.

 Interested in subscribing to DEP newsletters or receiving DEP updates through email?